eduardojoselopesgit/AAAI-AI-Fin-23/README.md

 * darts version

 ## Folders
-* /paper: ipynb files used
+* /model: ipynb files used
-* /data: Ethereum (ETH) timeseries information
+* /data: Ethereum (ETH) timeseries information.

 ## Setup
 To run this project, install it locally using npm: